 - Confused journalist: Even if I don’t support this wholeheartedly, I have to save my job!
 I will rather be on the safer side.

 - Attention Seeker (who has been trying hard to be in the limelight): Let me develop something (images, poems or write-ups) really weird and out of the world.
 People will definitely notice me, and yay!
 I will be the star of the day (or if I am lucky it may be a week)!

 Image Source: www.cartoonstock.com

 - A group of self-motivated individuals: We don’t really care what’s going on here; in fact, we never bothered to be a part of this.
-Here we find a group of women (don’t really care if they are journalists, teachers or students); okay we will push them hard, grab their hair, hit them hard and try to derive as much sexual pleasure as I can (because after all they are the weaker sex and how far will they go?) and the point of focus here is something else, so I will have fun and go unnoticed!
+Here we find a group of women (don’t really care if they are journalists, teachers or students); okay we will push them hard, grab their hair, hit them hard and try to derive as much sexual pleasure as we can (because after all they are the weaker sex and how far will they go?) and the point of focus here is something else, so we will have fun and go unnoticed!